 What is Specialty Food?

 Specialty food is a category of premium high-quality ingredients that are unique and oftentimes globally sourced.
-The specialty category can run the gamut, from condiments and spreads to jarred vegetables, bottled oils, and beyond.
+The specialty category can run the gamut, from condiments and spreads to canned and jarred vegetables, oils and vinegars, and beyond.

 Gourmet items like these are often sought after by chefs, restaurateurs, and home chefs and foodies alike.
 Specialty ingredients can add flavor, depth, and interest to meals.